matthew-roche/astro-spacey/README.md

 Recommendation is to deploy the backend in an [aws g6 instance](https://aws.amazon.com/ec2/instance-types/g6/), like g6f.2xlarge and ssh to check the status.
 But this can also be deployed on g4 or previous architectures.

-We didn't build a bf16 model but we included the tensorrt optimization code which converts the torch model to onnx to trt with assertion.
+We also included the tensorrt optimization code which converts the torch model to onnx to trt with assertion.
 Feel free to check it out in ```/pysrc/spacey_dev/optimization/```

 ### STEP 8